gherardovarando/leaflet-map-builder/README.md

 #### Configuration

-The configuration object that defines the layers that will be added to the map.
+The configuration object that defines the map, something like [map.schema.json](https://github.com/gherardovarando/map.schema.json) but slightly more permissive.

 - `type`, String equal to `map` otherwise the configuration will not be loaded.
 - `name`, String (optional).
-- `authors`, String (optional).
 - `layers`, array or object of layer configuration objects (optional).
 - `center`, Array (optional), where the map has to be centered on loading.
 - `zoom`, Integer (optional), zoom to be set in loading.

-##### Layer configuration
+##### Layer configuration object

+An object that validates against [layer.schema.json](https://github.com/gherardovarando/map.schema.json), or slightly more permissive.

-- `type` String, one of the possible layer types: tileLayer, tileLayerWMS, imageOverlay (or imageLayer), featureGroup, layerGroup, polygon, polyline, rectangle, circle, marker, circlemarker, csvTiles, tileLayerMultiSlice.
+- `type` String, one of the possible layer types.
 - `name` String (optional).
 - `role` String (optional), a string of type `role1 role2 role3` where each role can be one of the following: